Search Results

 The right to a clean, healthy, and sustainable environment is an umbrella right that includes substantive rights to clean air, water, a safe and stable climate, sanitation, healthy and sanitary food, non-toxic environments, and healthy biodiversity and ecosystems.
 It also includes the procedural rights of access to information, public participation, and access to justice.
 In 2022, the United Nations General Assembly adopted a resolution recognizing this human right and called on states to implement multilateral environmental agreements and take other steps, such as policy, capacity building, cooperation, and scaling of good practices, to implement it fully.
 Legal recognition is not the same as implementation, but it is an important first step.

-As of 2020, 156 out of 193 (80%) countries had recognized the human right to a clean, healthy, and sustainable environment through treaties, constitutions, and laws.
+As of 2025, 164 out of 193 (85%) UN member States had recognized the human right to a clean, healthy, and sustainable environment through treaties, constitutions, and/or laws.
+This represents an improvement from 2020, when 156 countries (80% of UN member States) recognized this right in some way.
 A growing trend of climate litigation is also being brought on human rights grounds.
 Notably, in 2023, a court in the US state of Montana ruled in favor of 16 youth plaintiffs that the state’s environmental law prohibiting the consideration of greenhouse gasses in environmental reviews violated the plaintiffs’ constitutional right to a clean and healthful environment.

 Systems for an economic transition